alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 (this often arises in XCT, where corners of the image exhibit high defect intensity deriving presumably from mechanical stress due to supports of the screen).

-The R package _DetectorChecker_ is made avaibale under MIT licence to facilitate investigations using these methods, and similarly (for the benefit particularly of XCT users who otherwise have no need to get involved in R) an associated but self-contained web application providing a graphical interface to the major aspects of the package.
+The R package _DetectorChecker_ is made available under MIT licence to facilitate investigations using these methodas is an associated but self-contained web application providing a graphical interface to the major aspects of the package (for the benefit particularly of XCT users who otherwise have no need to get involved in R).
 _DetectorChecker_  is an R package based on _spatstat_, with source available at public github repository <https://github.com/alan-turing-institute/DetectorChecker>); the web application